The Domestic Cat: Bird Killer, Mouser and Destroyer of Wild Life; Means of Utilizing and Controlling It

 Cats are now known to be not a vector for any of these diseases, either.
 While cats can become rabid, if bitten by another rabid animal, and can transmit rabies while in the brief “furious” phase that immediately precedes death, there is no rabies strain endemic to cats, meaning that cats cannot carry rabies for long in a highly contagious yet inconspicuous “dumb” or latent phase.

-Dogs, skunks, foxes, raccoons and bats do have endemic rabies strains, can carry and transmit rabies for days, weeks, or even months before succumbing to it, and are therefore magnitudes of order more likely to spread rabies than cats, rodents, and other species who tend to die soon if infected.
+Dogs, skunks, foxes, raccoons and bats do have endemic rabies strains, can carry rabies for days, weeks, or even months before succumbing to it, and are therefore magnitudes of order more likely to spread rabies than cats, rodents, and other species who tend to die soon if infected.

 “Eliminate as we would a wolf”